tensorflow/tensorflow/g3doc/GenericDAGRewriter.md

 [Legalization](http://llvm.org/viewvc/llvm-project/llvm/trunk/lib/CodeGen/SelectionDAG/)
 infrastructure has a different outer loop but otherwise works the same way.

-These passes have a lot of diversity, but also having a unifying structure: they mostly have a worklist outer loop which visits operations.
+These passes have a lot of diversity, but also have a unifying structure: they mostly have a worklist outer loop which visits operations.
 They then use the C++ visitor pattern (or equivalent) to switch over the class of operation and dispatch to a method.
 That method contains a long list of hand-written C++ code